At 108km, the Outeniqua Trail is one of the longest hiking trails in South Africa.

 As exciting as a glimpse of a Honey Badger on the trail is and finding elephant dung and pushed over trees, or the marking of a leopard, the true essence of hiking the Outeniqua Trail is the kaleidoscope of all your senses as they are liberated from you anesthetized urban paradigm.

-Descending from Jonckersberg into the middle earth of tree fern flanked streams beneath an emerald canopy.
-Sauntering beneath towering Yellowoods that where stout saplings when Christopher Columbus discovered the north American continent hints at perspective.
+Descending from Jonkersberg into the middle earth of tree fern flanked streams beneath an emerald canopy.
+Sauntering beneath towering Yellowoods that were stout saplings when Christopher Columbus discovered the north American continent hints at perspective.

 From Diepvalle to Fisantthoek is a stretch of timeless forest punctuated by a pocket of Fynbos.
 Pausing beside the fern shrouded streams and even taking the plunge at the river crossing of the Kleinieland Rivier, you get to feel as if your mind has been transported to an era when life was real.
 On Kleineiland, a plateau top of fynbos wrapped by lush forest, we found a pile of elephant dung beneath the shade of a Keurboom (Virgilia sp) as Carpenter Bees patrolled the gauntlet of flowers above.

-Devoid of human influence, for this vantage point the panorama of the Outeniqua mountains shimmered in the noonday sun, a trigger to reflect on what once was.
+Devoid of human influence, from a vantage point, the panorama of the Outeniqua mountains shimmered in the noonday sun, you are triggered to reflect on what once was.

-Each evening, as the sun slips below the horizon and we do our best to harvest the last bit of warmth to dry rinsed apparel before the velvet black of night in drawn out by the emerging bats to envelope the huts where we retreat to the realm of content.
+Each evening, as the sun slips below the horizon and we do our best to harvest the last bit of warmth to dry rinsed apparel before the velvet black of night in drawn out by the emerging bats to envelope the huts, we retreat within the realm of content.
 In contrast to the savanna, the forest towers silent at night, punctuated by the bark of a startled Bushbuck and the hoot of an owl.

 The end is near.